 Future Strategy of Service Assurance Tools

-Over the last 24 years the strategic direction for Service Assurance of large IT infrastructures, specifically the area referred to as proactive monitoring has had to change radically to meet the growing demands of IT Operations.
-In simple terms it has had to monitor larger, ever more complex and dynamically changing infrastructures with less and less people.
+had to change radically to meet the growing demands of IT Operations.
+In simple terms it has had to monitor larger, ever more complex and

 In many ways this accelerating change has been a good thing, it has fueled the demand for innovative technology improvements such as de-duplication (as used in Netcool back in 1993).
 In turn these innovations have given large organizations operating efficiencies, in terms of the ratio of the number of people per IT infrastructure size, that small and medium size companies find hard to match.
 However I believe that in the last 5 to 6 years the strategic direction of proactive monitoring in many large IT infrastructures has taken a serious turn in the wrong direction.